programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 Stefan Evert _et al_.[^17] provide an in-depth discussion of the method's variants, refinements and intricacies, but we will stick to the essentials for the purposes of this lesson.
 A different explanation of Delta, written in Spanish, and an application to a corpus of Spanish novels can also be found in a recent paper by José Calvo Tello.[^18]

-## Our test case
+## Our Test Case

 As our test case, we will use *Federalist 64*.
-In the semi-secret letter I mentioned at the beginning of this article, Alexander Hamilton claimed that he had written this article; however, a draft of *Federalist 64* was later found in John Jay's personal papers and everyone concluded that Jay was in fact the author.
+Alexander Hamtilton claimed to be the author of this this letter; however, a draft of *Federalist 64* was later found in John Jay's personal papers and everyone concluded that Jay was in fact the author.
 No foul play is suspected, by the way: in the same letter, Hamilton attributed to Jay the authorship of another paper with a similar number that Hamilton himself had clearly written.
-One can assume that Hamilton was understandably distracted by his pending duel and simply misremembered which paper was which.
+Perhaps Hamilton was distracted by his pending duel and simply misremembered.

-Since Delta works with an arbitrary number of candidate authors (Burrows' original paper uses about 25), we will compare *Federalist 64*'s stylistic signature with those of five corpora: Hamilton's papers, Madison's papers, Jay's other papers, the papers co-written by Madison and Hamilton, and the papers disputed between Hamilton and Madison.
-We expect Delta to tell us that Jay is the most likely author; any other result would call into question either the method, or the historiography, or both!
+Since John Burrows' Delta Method works with an arbitrary number of candidate authors (Burrows' original paper uses about 25), we will compare *Federalist 64*'s stylistic signature with those of five corpora: Hamilton's papers, Madison's papers, Jay's other papers, the papers co-written by Madison and Hamilton, and the papers disputed between Hamilton and Madison.
+We expect the Delta Method to tell us that Jay is the most likely author; any other result would call into question either the method, or the historiography, or both.

-## Feature selection
+## Feature Selection

 Let's combine all of the subcorpora into a single corpus for Delta to calculate a "standard" to work with.
 Then, let's select a number of words to use as features.
 Remember that we used 500 words to calculate Kilgariff's chi-squared; this time, we will use a smaller set of 30 words, most if not all of them function words and common verbs, as our features.